looping statements in C ( while, do while , for)

 while(condition);

-This process repeats until the test expression is false.
+• This process repeats until the test expression becomes false.

-The for loop is commonly used when the number of iterations is known.
+The for loop is commonly used when the number of iterations is known in advance.

 Example: for loop